Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

 Two time integration methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One of the time integration methods used by Flash-X for evolving the reaction networks is a 4th-order accurate Kaps-Rentrop, or Rosenbrock method.
+One of the time integration methods used by |flashx| for evolving the reaction networks is a 4th-order accurate Kaps-Rentrop, or Rosenbrock method.
 In essence, this method is an implicit Runge-Kutta algorithm.
 The reaction network is advanced over a timestep :math:`h` according to